marcelofinamorvieira/DatoContentLink/README.md

 - `data-datocms-debug-url` (the resolved deep link)
 - `data-datocms-debug-info` (JSON payload with the decoded metadata)

 These attributes make it easy to inspect the resolved editing info directly in DevTools.
-They are removed automatically when you call the disposer returned by `enableDatoVisualEditing`.
+They are removed automatically when you call `dispose()` on the controller returned by `enableDatoVisualEditing`.

 ### `withContentLinkHeaders(fetchLike)`